Date published: 20th September 2023

 How Jackson Lees can help you

-If you are an employer or an employee facing a dispute and feel like you need advice regarding a settlement agreement, you can contact Hannah and her team below.
+If you are an employer or an employee facing a dispute and feel like you need advice regarding a settlement agreement, you can contact Andrew and his team below.